lae/ansible-role-proxmox/README.md

 pve_watchdog_ipmi_timeout: 10 # Number of seconds the watchdog should wait
 # pve_ssl_private_key: "" # Should be set to the contents of the private key to use for HTTPS
 # pve_ssl_certificate: "" # Should be set to the contents of the certificate to use for HTTPS
+pve_groups: [] # List of group definitions to manage in PVE.
+See section on User Management.
+pve_users: [] # List of user definitions to manage in PVE.
+See section on User Management.
 ```

 To enable clustering with this role, configure the following variables appropriately: